 Claude Trudon started selling candles in Rue Saint Honore - Paris in 1643, the year Louis XIV (The Sun King) was crowned King of France at the age of 4.
 He is still Europe’s longest reigning Monarch, at 72 years, with Queen Elizabeth II in fourth place just now at 69+ years.

 At the time, wax was very carefully collected from beehives, then cleansed and whitened through a series of water baths.
 It was later cut into strips and dried in open air baths.
 The sunlight also helped to whiten the wax.
 Because of their extreme purity the Trudon candles provided a magnificent glow.
 One single candle would cost the equivalent of a day’s wage for the average man so only the wealthy would be able to afford these.
 Cheaper candles would be made from tallow (animal fat) but would smell less pleasant than an indoor barbecue.

 In 1737 they became La Manufacture Royale de Cire (the Royal Wax Manufacturer) supplying the Royal Court of Louis XV, and the most prominent churches in the Paris region.
 The vast Palace of Versaille would have been kept aglow with Trudon candles.

-Their constant innovations kept them at the forefront of candle making and their artisan workshop in Normandy supplies a small selection of prestigious retailers around the world, including us, I’m very pleased to say.
+Their constant innovations have kept them at the forefront of candle making and their artisan workshop in Normandy supplies a small selection of prestigious retailers around the world, including us, I’m very pleased to say.
 We have over 20 beautiful fragrances and they make the perfect gift.